-- 1. A professional staff member will serve as the campus Fire Marshal.
+A professional staff member will serve as the campus Fire Marshal.
 They may conduct fire drills and training sessions as deemed necessary and appropriate.
-They will issue guidelines for procedures to be followed in the event of a fire. - 2.
+They will issue guidelines for procedures to be followed in the event of a fire.

 In order to ensure the safety of all persons on campus, the Fire Marshal has the responsibility of correcting any fire hazard.
 Occasionally, this may involve the confiscation of personal property (as stated below).
-This will be accomplished through the normal Room Search Policy and property will be turned over to the Student Life Office and appropriate action will be taken. - 3.
-For reasons of fire safety, students are not permitted to have the following in their rooms: - a. hot plates - b. electric frying pans - c. any small appliance that glows red when heated (i.e. Toasters, toaster ovens, pizazz pizza cookers, etc.) - d. microwave ovens - e. large refrigerators (over 3.1 cubic feet) or other appliances - f. air conditioners - g. any space heating equipment (electric, propane, or kerosene) - h. absolutely NO incense, candles, or other combustibles - i. halogen lamps - j. extension cords that are not of the heavy-duty type - k. no more than 15 people
+This will be accomplished through the normal Room Search Policy and property will be turned over to the Student Life Office and appropriate action will be taken.

+For reasons of fire safety, students are not permitted to have the following in their rooms:

+- hot plates

+- electric frying pans

+- any small appliance that glows red when heated (e.g., toasters, toaster ovens, pizza cookers)

+- microwave ovens

+- large refrigerators (over 3.1 cubic feet) or other appliances

+- air conditioners

+- any space heating equipment (electric, propane, or kerosene)

+- absolutely NO incense, candles, or other combustibles

+- halogen lamps

+- extension cords that are not of the heavy-duty type

+- no more than 15 people